js216/mp135_boot/remove_optee/README.md

-# STPMIC1 Linux kernel driver with STM32MP135
+# Run Linux on STM32MP135 without OP-TEE

 In this example, we show how to reassign the STPMIC1 from the trusted execution environment (OP-TEE) to the "untrusted" Linux kernel.
 In this way, the I2C4 can be unsecured and used directly from the kernel and userspace.

-Later, we show how to configure all clocks from Arm Trusted Firmware (TF-A), so that OP-TEE does not have to be used for this purpose.
+Later, we show how to configure all clocks and ETZPC from Arm Trusted Firmware (TF-A), so that OP-TEE does not have to be used for this purpose.

-Note that this is NOT supported by official ST resources, where the secure OS is strongly recommended to be used for power management, using the SCMI interface.
+Note that removing OP-TEE is NOT supported by official ST resources, where the secure OS is strongly recommended to be used for power management using the SCMI interface, clock configuration, ETZPC setup, etc.

 ### Prerequisites

 This example assumes a running Buildroot-based configuration that boots Linux and OP-TEE using TF-A, without U-Boot (see `tfa_falcon`).

-### Steps to getting it working
+### STPMIC1 Linux kernel driver with STM32MP135

 1. In the OP-TEE device tree source, locate the line